-All District employees are covered by the ACWA/JPIA for on-the-job injuries.
-A list of available emergency medical services is posted on the bulletin board outside the lunchroom.
 Whenever an employee sustains an injury or disability arising out of, and in the course of, District employment and requires medical care, the employee shall obtain treatment according to the provisions of the California Labor Code, sections 4600 et seq. and shall receive compensation for hours not worked while obtaining such medical care without loss of accrued leave hours.
 Employees are required to immediately report a work-related injury/incident to their supervisor and Human Resources.
 The supervisor of the affected employee shall ensure that the report is made.

-Whenever, due to a work-related injury, an employee is compelled by direction of his or her physician to be absent from duty on account of such injury or disability, such employee will shall be placed on Workers' Compensation Leave.
-The employee willshall receive full compensation for the first three (3) calendar working days following the date of the injury without loss of accrued leave hours.
-Thereafter, the employee may elect to apply pro-rated sick leave first,-or vacation, or Compensatory Time Off (CTO), if sick leave is exhausted, to such absence to receive compensation in an amount equal to the difference between the compensation to which he/she is entitled under in order to compensate for the difference between-Workers' Compensation Act and his or their regular pay, benefits and his/her regular pay, not to exceed the amount of accrued leave.-An employee who is receiving Workers' Compensation will shall continue to accrue sick leave and vacation.
+Whenever, due to a work-related injury, an employee is compelled by direction of his or her physician to be absent from duty on account of such injury or disability, such employee will be placed on Workers' Compensation Leave.
+The employee will receive full compensation for the first three (3) calendar working days following the date of the injury without loss of accrued leave hours.
+Thereafter, the employee may elect to apply pro-rated sick leave first, vacation, or Compensatory Time Off (CTO), if sick leave is exhausted, to such absence to receive compensation in an amount equal to the difference between the compensation to which he/she is entitled under Workers' Compensation Act and his or her regular pay, not to exceed the amount of accrued leave.

-Workers' Compensation benefits begin with the fourth full consecutive calendar day of missed work (including weekends); however, if the absence continues beyond fourteen (14) days, Workers' Compensation will then pay the applicable benefits for the first three (3) days of missed work.
-When this occurs, the employee will be docked for the first three (3) days the District previously paid him/her in an amount equal to the Workers' Compensation benefits received.
+Workers' Compensation benefits begin with the fourth full consecutive calendar day of missed work (including weekends); however, if the absence continues beyond fourteen (14) days, Workers' Compensation will then pay the applicable benefits for the first three (3) days of